Sarvesh-N/codesoft/README.md

 * deposit - It allows you to deposit the amount in the account
 * withdraw - It allows you to withdraw an amount from account if the withdrawable amount is lesser the the balance availabe in account
 * exit - this option stop the code from running

+REQUIREMENT FOR RUNNING THE CODE :
+*Install JDK on your system and use any of the compiler like IntelliJ IDEA or Visual studio code *Create a file name as main.java because in this program main class name is "Main" else you can simply change the main class name to the file name you created
+* Note - class name should start with an captial letter